zubeydesisman/programming-univbasics-nds-hashes-of-hashes-lab-seattle-web-102819/README.md

 # Not valid code
 {
   name: "",
-  mother: # THE SAME TYPE THING - something with a name, mother and father key,
+  mother: # THE SAME TYPE OF THING - something with a name, mother, and father key,
-  father: # THE SAME TYPE THING - something with a name, mother and father key }
+  father: # THE SAME TYPE OF THING - something with a name, mother, and father key }
 ```